rajantalekar/student/README.md

 # student

-This is "Student " project based on Spring Framework with MySQL database and Tomcat Server 8.0
+==>> This is Web Application, it keeps the records of Student details such as Student registration, search by USN or by name, View student      details, Update.

+==>> Supporting Softwares :
+      1. Eclipse IDE Oxygen
+      2. MySQL
+      3. Apache Tomcat Server 8.0
+      4. Spring, AJAX, JSON, jQuery.